joaostavares/StudyProject/README.md

 ## Instructions: <br>

-After cloning the project, access the project through the IDE and run it.
+After cloning the project, access the project through the IDE.

+Open the `application.properties` file located in `src/main/resources` and change the properties to your MySQL username and password.

+*If you are not using the default MySQL port, also change the port in the datasource url.* <br>

 Import Postman presets on `Bank Project.postman_collection.json` and use pre-made requests.<br>
 (Modify path in postman if you change default port)<br>